panda3d/panda3d/README.md

 the source directory containing the installer.
 Simply open it and run the package file in order to install the SDK onto your system.

+If you use homebrew, you can specify `--use-homebrew` to the build.
+This will have the effect of linking your preferred python from the `$(brew --prefix python[2|3])` location rather than the sytem installed python.
+In additoin, it will pick up supported third party libraries installed via homebrew that are not included in the above tar.gz.

+*note: for opus you will actually need to install libogg and opusfile as well:
+`brew install opus opusfile libogg`*

 FreeBSD
 -------